- Military Basics

 - Graduating.
 The compact helps to ensure the move will not affect your high schooler’s graduation.

 Your installation school liaison can help you understand the compact and navigate any transition issues you and your children may experience.
-You can also check out information and resources available from the Military Interstate Children’s Compact Commission.
+Find more information and resources through the Department of Education and the Military Interstate Children’s Compact Commission websites.